jnavila/plotkicadsch/docs/index.md

 ## Visual Diffing

-The textual diffs between revisions of a schematic sheet have cleared up a bit with the filters, but most of us poor humans on't read the schematic format in the text.
-To put it bluntly, except when only properties of parts are changing, the text diff is totally useless.
-The good news is that there is a better visual solution: diffing visually the schematic.
+The textual diffs between revisions of a schematic sheet have cleared up a bit with the filters, but most of us poor humans don't read the schematic format in the text.
+To put it bluntly, except when only properties of parts are changed, the text diff is totally useless.
+The good news is that there is a better solution: diffing visually the schematic.

 For this feature, two components are needed:

  * imagemagick's `compare` utility to compare two images, wrapped into a custom script
- * a utility I developed specially for this purpose [Plotgitsch]https://github.com/jnavila/plotkicadsch.
+ * a utility I developed specially for this purpose [Plotgitsch](https://github.com/jnavila/plotkicadsch).

-First, let's create a script that allows to compare two images.
+First, let's create the script that allows to compare two images.
 If the images are identical, the script just finishes, otherwise a three-pane image is displayed, showing the visual diff at the center and the revisions on each side.
 Here it is:

 ```bash
 #!/bin/bash